 Healthy plants are much less susceptible to pests and diseases.
 When a plant is struggling it is more likely to succumb to damage from insects and other diseases.
 Healthy soil rich in organic matter and microbes is one way to prevent garden pests organically.
 The microbes break down the organic matter and make it available to plants as nutrients.
 Your plants will be healthier as a result.

 Take a good look at your soil, it should be rich, loose and hopefully full of life, with worms and lots of good stuff!
 If it is, great!
 Keep up what you are doing.
+Consider getting your soil tested.
+I use this kit from Amazon to make it simple.
 If it isn’t, take steps to correct it.
 Soil will improve over time as you make it a priority.

 - Determine your soil structure: Sandy, clay or loamy types have different characteristics.
 Ideally your soil is loamy, a combination of clay and sandy types.
 This is the most desireable for growing plants.

 - Feed your soil!
 Organic amendments are the most effective way to promote long-term soil health and fertility.
 Things such as blood meal, bone meal, worm castings, and azomite help feed the microbes in the soil and promote healthy plants.

 - Learn how to compost or buy different types of compost and add some to the soil, each time you plant.

 Over time your soil structure will improve and your plants will have what they need to thrive and resist pests and diseases organically.

 Take advantage of plants that help each other grow, repel harmful insects, and attract pollinators and other helpful insects.
 Companion planting is an important part of preventing pests and diseases in the garden organically.

 Here are a few of my favorite companion plants: